Joxos/moduvent/README.md

 ### Subscribe your events

-Once you finished defining your events, you can subscribe some functions (both bound methods and unbound functions) to them using the `subscribe` decorator for unbound functions and `subscribe_classmethod` for bound methods.
+Once you finished defining your events, you can subscribe some functions (both bound methods and unbound functions) to them using the `subscribe` decorator for unbound functions and `subscribe_method` for bound methods.

 ```python
 # Unbound function